vsouza/awesome-ios/README.md

 ### Security
  * [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore) - UICKeyChainStore is a simple wrapper for Keychain on iOS.
  * [cocoapods-keys](https://github.com/orta/cocoapods-keys) - A key value store for storing environment and application keys.
+ * [Valet](https://github.com/square/Valet) - Securely store data in the iOS or OS X Keychain without knowing a thing about how the Keychain works.

 # Project setup
  * [crafter](https://github.com/krzysztofzablocki/crafter) - CLI that allows you to configure iOS project's template using custom DSL syntax, simple to use and quite powerful.